biocompute-objects/BCO_Documentation/BCO_Spec_V1.2.md

 ### 2.1.11 License "license"

 A space for Creative Commons licence or other licence information (text).
-The default or recommended licence can be Attribution 4.0 International: for example https://spdx.org/licenses/CC-BY-4.0.html
+The default or recommended licence can be _Creative Commons Attribution 4.0 International_ identified as https://spdx.org/licenses/CC-BY-4.0.html

 ```json
 "license": "https://spdx.org/licenses/CC-BY-4.0.html"